 The FS7 II takes advantage of Sony’s flexible Multi-Interface (MI) Shoe, which provides power, signal connections and coordinated on/off switching to compatible Sony accessories.
 For example, you can connect and control Sony wireless microphone systems such as the UWP-D11 or UWP-D12 or attach the HVL-LBPC light*.

 *Accessories sold separately.
-HVL-LBPC light does not draw power from FS7 II.
+HVL-LBPC light does not draw power from the FS7 II.